 - One Recovery Bucks – local advice and support

-- Switch Bucks – local advice and support for young people who are taking drugs
+- Here4YOUth – local advice and support for young people who are taking drugs

 - Alcoholics Anonymous - offers long term help and friendship to those in recovery via its 30 meetings in Buckinghamshire.